 For more information (including complete instructions), click the “Continue Reading” link below!

-The CSV version of the schedule is compatible with Microsoft Outlook 98 or later.
-It may also work with any calendar app that can import from CSV files; it has only been tested with Outlook 2010, however.
+The CSV version of the schedule works with Microsoft Outlook 98 or later.
+It may also work with any calendar apps that can import from CSV files; it has only been tested with Outlook 2016, however.